 We’ve already been getting a lot of questions about the 2022 Mickey’s Not So Scary Halloween Party.
-This FAQ answers those common inquiries about crowds, tickets, pre-sale eligibility, best & worst dates, when to visit Magic Kingdom, and much more.
-(Updated May 12, 2022.)
+This FAQ answers those common inquiries about prices, best & worst crowds, ticket sell-outs, when to visit Magic Kingdom, and much more.
+(Updated July 5, 2022.)

 Aside from the last two years (when it didn’t happen), we’ve attended Mickey’s Not So Scary Halloween Party at least once every year since 2008–including over a dozen times the last year it was held!
 From all of those party nights–and ticket purchases–we’ve learned a lot about how it works, much of which is also covered in our Guide to Mickey’s Not So Scary Halloween Party, which also covers whether it’s worth the money, strategy for the event, and questions readers are not asking (yet).

 With that said, it has been 3 years since the last Mickey’s Not So Scary Halloween Party.
 As you’re no doubt aware, a lot has changed since then at Walt Disney World.
 Beyond strategic shifts and changes out of operational necessity, there has been a lot of turnover in that time.
 In other words, what happened in the past isn’t necessary what’ll happen this year.
 This is generally something to keep in mind with regard to all these answers–they’re all based on a mix of speculation and knowledge of past precedent, with no guarantee that it holds true in the present/future.

 Unsurprisingly, there have still been a lot of questions about the 2022 Mickey’s Not So Scary Halloween Party, including from seasoned Walt Disney World veterans.